Interfacing

 – Employees can report issues with confidence in a positive response.

-Interfacing Solution Alignment
+Interconnection Solution Alignment

-2. Respect for Individual
+2. Respect for the Individual

 Examples of Ideal Behaviors